|

 millions of years for another human being to appear --

-feel so dizzy, if he didn’t feel as though gravity was working sideward,
+if he didn't feel so dizzy, if he didn’t feel as though gravity

-Command no longer signaled his covert directives...
-He tried again
+Strategic Command no longer signaled his covert directives...
+He

-to remember the Contingency Plan, tried to focus, but amidst the
+tried again to remember the Contingency Plan, tried to focus, but

-weighted horror of images, the thought passed, and his mind re-flooded.
+amidst the weighted horror of images, the thought passed, and his

-Separating from shore, the radio drift became uncontrollable / "Frequency
+mind re-flooded.
+Separating from shore, the radio drift became uncontrollable

-drift!!
+/ “Frequency drift!!
 I can't lock onto his signal!
-Oh, God, we're losing him
+Oh, God, we're

 Abrupt jell.

-dark, empty room, five young people, Westin, Ansgar, Opal, Frederick,
+Small, dark, empty room, five young people, Westin, Ansgar, Opal,

-and John, as they called him here, sitting on the floor in a circle,
+Frederick, and John, as they called him here, sitting on the floor

-around a blueprint of the Communications Reactor.
-Opal, his friend
+in a circle, around a blueprint of the Communications Reactor.
+Opal,

-from high-school whose parents were Russian emmigrees, had left
+his friend from high-school whose parents were Russian emmigrees,

-art-school after a year, and taken courses for Electronic Communications,
+had left art-school after a year, and taken courses for Electronic

-and had worked at the phone company and now here.
-She had "borrowed"
+Communications, and had worked at the phone company and now here.

 chords vibrating.

-with the others.
-Through pine grove, nocturnal silver-brown rocks
+Running with the others.
+Through pine grove, nocturnal silver-brown

 entrance into the underground complex, the steep metal steps scratch/clanking